Indi, Karnataka: Geography

 Indi is located at 17.17°N 75.97°E. It has an average elevation of 465 meters (1525 feet).
-It is located at the border of Maharashtra, a neighboring state of Karnataka.
+It is located at the border of Maharashtra, in the neighboring state of Karnataka.
 The soil at Indi is dry and agriculture is dependent on rainfall.
 But, with the construction of the Upper Krishna project, most of the agricultural land has been brought under irrigation.
 The Bhima flows through Indi Taluk, originating at the Bhimashankar Hills in Maharashtra.